 If you are in a position where you feel you need an injection of cash, you could consider transferring your defined benefit pension to a defined contribution pension.
-There are some pros and cons to bear in mind.
+However, there are some pros and cons to bear in mind.

 As we mentioned earlier, this can give you significantly more flexibility with your income and how you manage your pension wealth.
 This can be useful if you want to withdraw a large amount all at once for a large purchase.

-However, one of the main drawbacks is that you would lose the security of receiving regular payments.
+However, one of the main drawbacks to a pension transfer is that you would lose the security of receiving regular payments.
 This can potentially cause financial worries as you may one day face the nightmare scenario of running out of money.